DyssolTEC/Dyssol-open/DocumentationSphinx/001_ui/cli.rst

 Command line interface
 ======================

-You may start your simulation by command lines with the help of ``DyssolC.exe``, which can be found in the installation directory.
-The command ``DyssolC`` can be started from the command prompt.
+You can run simulation from the command lines with ``DyssolC.exe``, which can be found in the installation directory.
 Usage:

 .. code-block:: shell